bbc/quic-rtp-tunnelling-draft/draft-hurst-quic-rtp-tunnelling.md

 The author welcomes comments on whether the document should prohibit the sending of some or all of these packet types.

+{{QUIC-TRANSPORT}} implements many transport features that RTP/RTCP has also implemented in order to manage transmission on unreliable transport protocols.
+In order to reduce duplication between QUIC transport and RTP/RTCP, if QUIC transport or the QRT session exposes a transport feature to the RTP layer then it takes precedence over the same feature in RTP/RTCP.

+In addition, some RTP/RTCP packets that relate to specific features or capabilities of the transport protocol that are not explicitly relevant to QRT SHOULD NOT be sent on a QRT session unless they relate to some part of an RTP multimedia session outside of the scope of the QRT session.
+Any and all QRT-specific messages should be implemented at the `DATAGRAM` or `STREAM` level in QRT, and not carried as RTP/RTCP packets.

-In order to reduce duplication, the following RTCP packet types SHOULD NOT be sent in a QRT session:
+The following is a non-exhaustive list of RTCP packet types that SHOULD NOT be sent in a QRT
+session:

 * The "Generic NACK" packet. {{?RFC4585}} states that Generic NACK feedback SHOULD NOT be used if the underlying transport protocol is capable of providing similar feedback information to the sender.
-Since all `DATAGRAM` frames are ACK-eliciting, QUIC already fulfils this requirement.
+In order to fulfil this requirement, QRT implementations MUST provide data about `DATAGRAM` acknowledgement, or lack thereof, to the RTP layer.

 * The "Loss RLE" Extended Report (XR) packet defined in {{?RFC3611}} contains information that should already be known to both ends of the QUIC connection by means of the loss detection mechanism